Professor, Biological Chemistry

 Postdoctoral, ETH Zurich (Wuthrich), Switzerland

 NMR studies of Biomacromolecular Conformation, Dynamics and Interactions in Solution

 Dynamics (local motion) is an essential component of biological functioning.
-Without motion, proteins cannot accomodate ligands, carry out chemistry, be allosterically active or be thermally stable.
+Without motion, proteins cannot accommodate ligands, carry out chemistry, be allosterically active or be thermally stable.
 The group is working on the fundamental problem of the modeling of local motions.
 In several small proteins, the group has found evidence for correlated motions, for conformational change dynamics in enzyme active sites and for large changes in entropy contained in the dynamics of the protein backbone upon ligand binding.

 1980-1982 Postdoctoral Research Fellowship, Netherlands Organization for the Advancement of Pure Research (ZWO), The Hague, The Netherlands